f32c/arduino/README.md

 SDRAM in 16-bit mode (Altera DE0 nano and Scarab MiniSpartan6+)

+LPDDR, DDR, DDR2, DDR3 using Xilinx 7-series MIG and AXI.
+(ESA11 with DDR3)

 # What works only on some supported boards

+VGA/HDMI/DVI textmode, bitmap and audio DMA need either large external RAM (SRAM, SDRAM or DDR) or sufficient BRAM (32K) for use with acram emulation.

-VGA/HDMI/DVI bitmap needs large RAM (SRAM or SDRAM ULX2S, FleaFPGA Uno, Scarab Minisprtan6+, Altera DE0 nano).
+Boards with supported external RAM are ULX2S, FleaFPGA Uno, Scarab Minisprtan6+, Altera DE0 nano and ESA11.
-However some test picture and reduced bitmap can be produced with BRAM-only boards.
-It can run asynchronous from CPU clock.
-A new textmode is implemented to FleaFPGA and under construction for other boards.

-TV Framebuffer with composite video output displaying SRAM content tested only on ULX2S, should work on any other capable of 81.25 MHz CPU and 325 MHz pixel clock.
+TV Framebuffer with composite video output displaying SRAM content works only on ULX2S, it should work on any other capable of 81.25 MHz CPU and 325 MHz pixel clock.
 Composite video currently must run synchronous with CPU clock.

-DMA works only on boards that support SRAM or SDRAM.

 PCM sound depends on DMA.
 PCM outputs PWM for headphones and FM for